 Why are literacy data missing for most developed countries?

 Literacy statistics in the database of the UIS generally refer to the “ability to read and write, with understanding, a short, simple statement about one’s everyday life”.
 National data on literacy are typically collected with household surveys or population censuses that rely on this definition of literacy although the questions asked in the surveys vary between countries.
 An overview of national definitions is available in the file “General metadata on national literacy data” in UIS.stat.
 In many cases, UIS literacy statistics are based on data sources that use a self-declaration method: respondents are asked whether they and the members of their household are literate, as opposed to being asked a more comprehensive question or to demonstrate the skill.

 Instead of asking about the simple “ability to read and write, with understanding, a short, simple statement about one’s everyday life” these countries are interested in the level of literacy skills of individuals.
 For this, more detailed assessments of literacy are required, for example the Survey of Adult Skills that was carried out as part of the Programme for the International Assessment of Adult Competencies (PIAAC) by the OECD.
 Data like those collected with PIAAC are not directly comparable with the results of simple self-declaration of the ability to read and write in a household survey or census.
-The data from PIAAC and similar assessments are therefore not suitable to divide the population in a literate and illiterate part.

 What kind of education data (prior to 1999) does the UIS have?
 Where can I find such data?

 UIS data on enrolment, repeaters, teachers and all related indicators are available from the reference year 1970.
 Literacy data are also available from 1970.

 - Click on “Education” in the left menu

 - Choose one of the tables that appear under the different themes (Participation, Progress, Human Resources, etc.).